Suntory: Joint ventures

-From the early 1990s, Suntory has collaborated extensively with Melbourne biotechnology firm Florigene to genetically engineer the world's first true blue rose, a symbol often associated with the impossible or unattainable.
-In 1991, the team won the intense global race to isolate the gene responsible for blue flowers, and has since developed a range of genetically modified flowers expressing colors in the blue spectrum, as well as a number of other breakthroughs extending the vase life of cut flowers.
+Beginning in the early 1990s, Suntory collaborated with Melbourne biotechnology firm Florigene to genetically engineer a true blue rose, a symbol often associated with the impossible or unattainable.
+While Florigene had been a subsidiary of the agrochemicals company Nufarm since 1999, Suntory acquired a 98.5% equity stake in the firm in 2003.
+By 2004, Suntory and Florigene scientists announced the development of the first roses containing blue pigment.
+Since then, they have produced a range of genetically modified flowers expressing colors in the blue spectrum, as well as other desirable traits such as an extended vase life for cut flowers.

-In 2003, Suntory acquired a 98.5 per cent equity holding in Florigene.
-Prior to this, Florigene had been a subsidiary of global agrochemicals giant Nufarm since 1999.
-In July 2004, Suntory and Florigene scientists announced to the world the development of the first roses containing blue pigment, an important step toward the creation of a truly blue colored rose.

-In July 2011, Suntory Beverage and Food Limited together with PT GarudaFood from Tudung Group in Indonesia have agreed to make a new firm to produce non-alcoholic drink with 51 percent and 49 percent shares respectively.
-It will produce Suntory Oolong Tea, Boss and Orangina.
+In July 2011, Suntory Beverage and Food Limited formed a joint venture with PT GarudaFood in Indonesia to produce non-alcoholic beverages such as Suntory Oolong Tea, Boss, and Orangina.
+Suntory maintains a majority 51% stake in the venture.

 In April 2019, Suntory partnered with Drinkripples, an Israeli-based company.
-As part of the collaboration Suntory will use Drinkripples' Ripple Maker machines to print branded and viral content on top of Suntory beer in Suntory certified locations and factories throughout Japan.
+As part of the collaboration, Suntory utilizes "Ripple Maker" machines to print branded content onto beer foam at select venues throughout Japan.